 RID Master –Every DC is initially issued 500 RID’s from RID Master Server.
 RID’s are used to create a new object on Active Directory, all new objects are created with Security ID (SID) and RID is the last part of a SID.
 The RID uniquely identifies a security principal relative to the local or domain security authority that issued the SID

-The PDC emulator Primary Domain Controller for backwards compatibility and it’s responsible for time synchronizing within a domain, also the password master.
+The PDC emulator Primary Domain Controller for backward compatibility and it’s responsible for time synchronizing within a domain, also the password master.
 Any password change is replicated to the PDC emulator ASAP.
-If a logon request fails due to a bad password the logon request is passed to the PDC emulator to check the password before rejecting the login request.
+If a login request fails due to a bad password the login request is passed to the PDC emulator to check the password before rejecting the login request.

 Tel me about Active Directory Database and list the Active Directory Database files?